-ASOIF and IAAF President Dr Primo Nebiolo addresses the World Conference on Doping in
+ASOIF and IAAF President Dr Primo Nebiolo addressed the World Conference on Doping in Sport

 In the short time since then, the Olympic movement has gone through some of the most difficult and challenging moments of its long history.